 The DeleteSQL property should contain only a SQL statement with the DELETE command.
 The base table to be updated must be named in the FROM clause.
 So that the SQL statement only deletes the record in the base table that corresponds to the record deleted in the update cache, use a WHERE clause.
 In the WHERE clause, use a parameter for one or more fields to uniquely identify the record in the base table that corresponds to the cached update record.
-If the parameters are named the same as the field and prefixed with "OLD", the parameters are automatically given the values from the corresponding field from the cached update record.
-If the parameter are named in any other manner, you must supply the parameter values.
+If the parameters are named the same as the field and prefixed with "OLD\", the parameters are automatically given the values from the corresponding field from the cached update record.
+If the parameters are named the parameter values from the corresponding field from the cached update record.
+If the parameter values.

-DELETE FROM Inventory I WHERE (I.ItemNo = :OLD_ItemNo)
+DELETE FROM Inventory I WHERE (I.ItemNo = :OLD ItemNo)